ipk1/synackapiweb/README.md

 this was made after looking at ozguralp's code for Host targets, but since I dont know python, this is in Bash.( tested in MacOS and works) if you are intereseted you can tweak this script a bit to get credentials for the URL's, this is in pipeline will update shortly.

-Please feel free to modify and improve this and kindly share with the community

-your scope will be visible in Allscope.txt and synackscope.txt
+your scope will be visible in Allscope.txt along with credentials if the target has it

 Ideas from @SriTharun3 :)
 Thanks Aslarchergore for pointing out out-of-scope urls